 State Water bills in arrears.

 Instead of receiving your bill for the full twelve months, you will receive a bill that represents a quarter of your entitlement charges as well as any usage charges for the previous three month period.
 Please note that your licenced entitlement isn't being reduced in any way.
-We are simply breaking it up into four installments.
+We are simply breaking it up into four instalments.

 How long do I get to pay my bill?